YAVSRG/YAVSRG/README.md

 > [!Note]
 >
-> If the setup guide for non-developers on Linux/macOS didn't work, please **do not try these steps** and instead get assistance in [the discord](https://discord.gg/tA22tWR) if all you want to do is play.
+> If the setup guide for non-developers on Linux/macOS didn't work, please **do not try these steps** and instead get assistance in [the discord](https://yavsrg.net/discord) if all you want to do is play.

 Developers should first follow the non-developer setup and ensure the `yavsrg` CLI tool works.
-The `yavsrg update` command will checkout and build the latest release, but if you are a developer you will want to build what is on your local branch instead.

 Use `yavsrg debug_run` to build and test the current branch - You should run this at least once before building via an IDE.

 After the first use of `yavsrg debug_run`, you should have the correct BASS .dll/.dynlib/.so files for your platform placed in YAVSRG/interlude/src/bin/Debug/net8.0